gleich/ritcs/README.md

 <!-- prettier-ignore -->
 > [!NOTE]
 > `ritcs` has been tested on macOS only.
-It should work perfectly fine with linux but might not work in windows.
-Please report an [GitHub issue](https://github.com/gleich/ritcs/issues/new) if you encounter an issue with `ritcs` on your system.
+It should work perfectly fine on linux but might not work in windows.
+Please report a [GitHub issue](https://github.com/gleich/ritcs/issues/new) if you encounter an issue with `ritcs` on your system.

 You can either install directly using go: